DavidRevolt/TrioSoft/README.md

 ## Vico chart drawing limitations
 Vico chart library Drawing limitations:
 1. Must have at least 2 points to draw the graph.
-2. In some cases If the first point ever created is _Temperature:0°_, _Humidity:0%_, adding more points afterwards might not trigger graph drawing, in that case relaunching the app will fix the issue.
+2. In some cases If the first point ever created is _Temperature:0°_, _Humidity:0%_, adding more points afterwards might not trigger graph drawing, in that case relaunching the app will fix this issue.